greg-raven/Uncommon-Sense/_posts/2015-03-31-absolute-power-does-not-exist.md

 ---
-title: 'Absolute power does not exist'
+title: "Absolute power does not exist"
 layout: post
 categories:
 - individualism